arbazansari7933/CryptoSim/README.md

 ## What it does

 **Live Market Prices** — Dashboard shows real-time INR prices for BTC, ETH, SOL, DOGE, ADA, and XRP.
-Prices are fetched from CoinGecko every 30 seconds and broadcast to every connected client via Socket.IO — no polling from the frontend, no page refresh needed.
-Price change % (▲/▼) shown on each coin card.
+Prices are streamed from Coinbase's public ticker WebSocket and broadcast to every connected client via Socket.IO the moment each tick arrives — no polling from the frontend, no fixed interval, no page refresh needed.

-**Price History Chart** — Last 30 price snapshots per coin stored in server memory.
+**Price History Chart** — Last 100 price ticks per coin stored in server memory.
 On connect, the server immediately sends the full history so the chart never loads empty.
 Switch between coins via dropdown to see each coin's recent movement.

 **Market Orders (Buy/Sell)** — Trade any of the 6 coins instantly at the current live price.
 The backend reads the price from in-memory market state at the exact moment of the trade — not from the frontend request — so the price is always accurate and cannot be manipulated.
+Execution runs inside a MongoDB transaction shared with the limit-order engine, so market orders and limit orders go through identical, atomic trade logic.

 **Limit Orders** — Place a pending order at a target price.
-The market engine checks all pending orders every 30 seconds against live prices and auto-executes when the condition is met:
+Every incoming price tick triggers the order matcher, which checks all pending orders for that coin against the new price:
 - BUY limit → executes when market price **falls to or below** target
 - SELL limit → executes when market price **rises to or above** target

+Each order is locked (`PENDING → PROCESSING`) before execution so a single order can never be matched twice by overlapping ticks.
 Orders page shows full list with status (PENDING / EXECUTED / CANCELLED), target price, and the actual executed price.
 Pending orders can be cancelled anytime.

 **Portfolio with Live P&L** — Shows quantity held and average buy price per coin.
 Current value and profit/loss updates in real time as socket prices arrive.